farcaster-project/farcaster-core/README.md

 - [x] Tasks and blockchain events used by syncers

 ## Core framework
 This library is twofold: providing a flexible framework to add specific blockchain support and implementing these specific blockchain.
-The framework is accessible in all module at the root of the crate:
+The framework is accessible in modules at the root of the crate:

 - `blockchain`: generic types and constraint traits for on-chain behavior.
-- `bundle`: generic types for inter-microservice communication, bonds to arbitrating and accordant traits.
+- `bundle`: generic types for inter-microservice communication, bonded to arbitrating and accordant traits.
 - `consensus`: encoding and decoding implementation for all types in the crate.
 - `crypto`: traits and generic types to define cryptographic interactions (wallet capability, commit/reveal scheme, signature and key types, etc).
-- `instruction`: generic types for inter-microservice communication.
+- `instruction`: types for inter-microservice communication.
 - `negotiation`: generic types and utilities for handling the negotiation phase.
-- `protocol_message`: generic types exchanged between daemon running a swap toghether.
+- `protocol_message`: generic types exchanged between daemons running a swap toghether.
 - `role`: role definition (trade and swap) and implementation over the generic framework.
 - `script`: generic types for transaction data management.
 - `swap`: swap trait definition, utility types, and swap instance like Btc/Xmr.
 - `syncer`: tasks, blockchain events, and errors used by syncers in the microservice architecture.
-- `transaction`: transaction traits to implement for building and validating the arbitrating set of transaction.
+- `transaction`: transaction traits for building and validating the arbitrating set of transaction.

 The blockchain specific support is added under the the following modules:

 - `bitcoin`: support for Bitcoin, implementation of all required traits from the framework, e.g. the `Arbitrating` trait in `role` module.
 - `monero`: support for Monero, implementation of all required traits from the framework, e.g. the `Accordant` trait in `role` module.
-- `swap/btcxmr`: definition of a swap between Bitcoin from `bitcoin` and Monero from `monero` implementations.
+- `swap/btcxmr`: definition of a swap between `bitcoin` and `monero` modules.

+### Features
+As default the `experimental` feature is enable.

+- **serde**: enable serde implementation on some of the types in the library.
+- **experimental**: enable experimental cryptography, i.e. not battle tested nor peer reviewed and not intended for production use.

 ### Adding blockchain support
 To add a blockchain implementation you must implements `Aribtrating` or `Accordant` trait on your blockchain definition, the trait implemented depends on its blockchain on-chain features, see [RFCs](https://github.com/farcaster-project/RFCs) for more details.

 To add support for Bitcoin we implement the `Arbitrating` trait on our definition of `Bitcoin`.
-The implementation contains a strategy allowing variation in SegWit versions or with cryptographic protocols.
-An `experimental` feature include `SegwitV0` implementation with ECDSA and SegWit v0 experimental support.
+The implementation contains a strategy allowing variations in SegWit versions or with cryptographic protocols.
+An `experimental` feature include `SegwitV0` implementation that supports ECDSA for SegWit v0.

 ```rust
 #[derive(Clone, Debug, Copy, Eq, PartialEq)]